|Publisher: Classical Writing

 Aesop is prerequisite to both Homer and Poetry for Beginners.
 Student should be at least fifth grade level before beginning either one.
 The authors suggest that students study poetry 12 weeks of every school year.
 This Poetry for Beginners volume should be the starting place for poetry study for all students.
 Younger students (fifth-sixth grades) should do part of the book one year, and the rest the following year.
 There are student books A and B that break this down for students.
 Intermediate (junior high) and advanced (high school) students should be able to complete this entire study within a twelve-week period.
-The "core book" for Intermediate Poetry is available for eighth grade and above, but the optional student book is still in production.
-There will eventually also be an Advanced Poetry book.
+This can be followed by Intermediate Poetry for students in seventh grade and above.

 Diogenes: Maxim follows next and is targeted at students in seventh grade and above.

 Diogenes: Chreia is best for for eighth grade and above.
 You might also begin the Intermediate Poetry at eighth grade or above.

 Advanced level books in the series, none of which have I reviewed, are as follows.